 Offering online and/or mobile payment and donation options do more than just help you broaden your reach.
 They remove the need for donors to have cash and checks on hand.
 Accepting online payments leverages today’s tech with potential donors - it’s only a few clicks from decision to completion of payment.
 That’s why online donation campaigns see more overall dollars collected.
 It’s not just easy, it’s a familiar process that donors feel innately comfortable with.
 According to a Cone Communications study, 48 percent of American adults are likely to use an app to make a donation.
 What are you waiting for?
 You can broaden your reach (and increase your donations) by using mobile and online payment methods.

 Photos improve engagement

 Email is a powerful tool for driving PTA social media presence and donations.
 Just ask the people behind the M&R Benchmarks Study who found that for every 1,000 fundraising emails delivered, a nonprofit organization raises $44.
 When you make emails engaging and fun, you might even pick up some email subscribers.

 Keeping your email contacts organized in an online platform makes it seamless to communicate with your whole audience and track their responses.
 You can test and target your messages to specific recipients, and optimize your fundraising efforts to meet your goals every time.

 Beyond emails, organizing your contacts on the platform into customized distribution lists drives engagement in a specific way most suited to your needs.
 Set them up to send thank-you messages anytime someone donates, or send donation campaign details to any new contacts.
-Your options aren’t limitless, they’re better: They’re specifics built exactly for you and your group.
+Your options aren’t limitless, they’re better: They’re specifics built exactly for you and your local PTA.

 Learn more about fundraising.